-Do I Have Lice?
+Do I have Lice?

 Adult lice will be the easiest to spot because they are the biggest.
 But at the size of a sesame seed, they still aren’t that big.
 Although lice vary in color, if you see a grayish-white or tan bug crawling through the hair, it is probably a louse.
 If you look closely at an adult louse, you should be able to see human blood inside it.

-Look at the hair strands about a quarter inch (~0.5 cm) off the scalp.
+Look at the hair strands about a quarter-inch (~0.5 cm) off the scalp.
 See if you can find lice eggs (often called nits) attached to individual hairs.
 Nits are extremely small.
 They look like tiny specks and will be glued pretty securely to the hair.
 If you see any, try pulling them off with your fingers.
 If you can’t easily pull them off, they are probably eggs and not dandruff.

 The primary way you can get head lice is when your head comes in direct contact with the head of an infested individual.
 Head-to-head contact like that doesn’t guarantee that the infestation will spread, but it gives lice the best opportunity to move from the hair of the infested person to your hair.

-Head lice don’t jump, swim or fly.
+Head lice don’t jump, swim, or fly.
 Without strands of hair to grab with the claws on their legs, they have trouble getting around at all.
-However, they can crawl pretty quickly along the hair, so if your hair comes in contact with an infested head, it doesn’t take much for a louse to hitch a ride on a strand of your hair and make its way to your scalp.
+However, they can crawl pretty quickly along with the hair, so if your hair comes in contact with an infested head, it doesn’t take much for a louse to hitch a ride on a strand of your hair and make its way to your scalp.

 Excluding the 8-9 days they spend as eggs, head lice can live for around 40-45 days on your head.
 As parasites, they feed on human blood several times a day.